spotinst/help/src/docs/elastigroup/features/intelligent-traffic-flow/configure-intelligent-traffic-flow.md

 ## Autohealing

 After you complete the Advanced Health Check Settings, continue to the [Autohealing](elastigroup/tutorials/elastigroup-tasks/create-an-elastigroup-from-scratch?id=autohealing) section and click the arrow to open the Autohealing configuration.
 In this section, you must define the minimum healthiness parameter, which is important for the migration process.

-## What’s Next?

-Learn more about how the [Migration Process](elastigroup/features/intelligent-traffic-flow/migration-process) works.